“It can’t be that bad”

 5. “Don’t forget to breathe”

 Now is not the time to be Captain Obvious.
 She won’t forget to breathe, so no need to worry.
 Other phrases that probably don’t need to be said are: “Look, look, you’re having a contraction” (while pointing at the monitor), “just breathe”, “are you having a contraction?
 Is that another one?”, “are you OK?”…

 6. “Hurry up I’m missing the game”

 There’s no point telling a woman in labour to “hurry up”, there’s not a woman in the world who’d prolong labour given the choice.
-And in any case, no ‘game’ is more important than the birth of your child.
-It’s best to give your partner your complete attention — you can think about other less important stuff, just don’t talk about them.
+And in any case, it’s best to give your partner your complete attention—you can think about other less important stuff, just don’t talk about them.

 7. “It wouldn’t be called labour if it was easy!”

 Hilarious!
 But the labour ward is no place for your amateur stand-up routine.
 Talk about a tough crowd huh?
 Other jokes to avoid include anything that involves making animal noises and anything that resembles the following: “Look!
 You’re having a hairy cauliflower”, “I’m just keeping the whale wet” (when using water for pain relief).

 Not helpful.
 It IS pretty bad and doubting it—especially while she’s going through it—could see you banished from the birthing suite.
 It is not a good idea to diminish her experience—during or after.
 Put these phrases (all real-life examples) on your banned list: “C’mon you’ve done this before it should be easy”, “you didn’t scream as much as last time so it can’t be too painful”, “see it wasn’t that hard was it?” and “well that was easy.
 It was just like blowing the trumpet.”